Linja82/R3-SoftwareTraining-AlecLin/README.md

 - When DIP switch 3 is activated the Arduino will send a signal proportional to the potentiometer value to input pins 1 and 3 of the IC

-- When DIP switch 4 is activated the Arduino will send a signal proportional to the potentiometer value to input pins 2and 4 of the IC
+- When DIP switch 4 is activated the Arduino will send a signal proportional to the potentiometer value to input pins 2 and 4 of the IC
 # Software